nixenze/elk-config/ansible/roles/elasticsearch/README.md

 ## Requirements

 This role is written to be deployed on minimum 2 CentOS 7 nodes or more with identical hardware configuration (vCPU, Ram, Storage, etc).
+Updated to support Development mode.
+In situation of testing where Elasticsearch, Kibana and Logstash are deployed together on a single host.
+The role can detect such situation and change to Development mode.
+It is recommended to have a host with minimum 8 GB Ram when testing.

 ## Role Description
 - Install Elasticsearch `7.9.2` configured as `Master` and `Data` node